wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Where’s the B61 Bus? - An application for accessing real-time bus locations and arrival times using data from the Metropolitan Transit Authority’s BusTime API (launched October 9, 2012).
+-   Where’s the B61 Bus? - An application for accessing real-time bus locations and arrival times using data from the Metropolitan Transit Authority’s BusTime API (launched October 9, 2012).

--   •Stop & Frisk Survey - A survey application that residents can use to document police interactions in Red Hook and improve public safety (launched October 17, 2012).
+-   Stop & Frisk Survey - A survey application that residents can use to document police interactions in Red Hook and improve public safety (launched October 17, 2012).

--   •RHI Radio - An online radio station, streaming content produced by the Youth Radio Group at RHI (under development).
+-   RHI Radio - An online radio station, streaming content produced by the Youth Radio Group at RHI (under development).